irinagrl/studying/README.md

-# project Learning to learn
+# Project: Learning to Learn

 ## version 0.0.1